The Weirdest Christmas Traditions Around the World

 Nicola Easterby Bio Image

-I am on a mission to discover the BEST destinations & dishes from around the world.
-Whether it’s hopping on a plane or into the kitchen, come join the adventure!
+I am a travel + food blogger on a mission to discover the best destinations & dishes in the world.
+Thanks for joining the adventure!

 read more